Lutando/docs-oxd/sources/index.md

 oxd is commercially licensed.
 Each time you install oxd you will need to use your license.
 Active installations are billed $0.33 per day (roughly $10 USD per month per active installation).
 [Get your oxd license today](http://oxd.gluu.org).

 **Which programming languages and frameworks does oxd have libraries for?**
-Currently there are oxd libraries for the following languages and frameworks: Php, Java, Python, Ruby, C#, Node.js, Spring, and Lua.
+Currently there are oxd libraries for the following languages and frameworks:

+- Php
+- Java
+- Python
+- Ruby
+- C#
+- Node.js
+- Spring
+- Lua

 **How do I get SSO across several websites?**
 You’ll need two things: